GSA/idmanagement.gov/_buy/trust-services.md

 This page is for agencies to view the current service providers that have an identity federation agreement with the U.S. Government.

 The services provided rely upon a level of trust to be established with the U.S. Government.
 This trust is managed through legal agreements; technology agreements; and regular auditing of the services, procedures, and practices.
-These agreements and audits are managed by the Federal Public Key Infrastructure (FPKI) or Trust Framework Services (TFS) initiatives.
+These agreements and audits are managed by the Federal Public Key Infrastructure (FPKI).

 If you are looking for a list of all possible Certification Authorities in the FPKI, please review the [list of PIV CAs and Agencies](https://playbooks.idmanagement.gov/fpki/pivcas-and-agencies/){:target="_blank"}{:rel="noopener noreferrer"} or the [FPKI Graph](https://playbooks.idmanagement.gov/fpki/tools/fpkigraph/){:target="_blank"}{:rel="noopener noreferrer"}.